kunrex/Pepper.bot/README.md

 3. `refreshToken`: The refresh token of your reddit app
 4. `postLimit` : The maximum amount of posts the bot collects from each of the filter types (Top, Hot and New) from registered subreddits (r/memes, r/animals and r/aww).
 These posts are stored when the bot starts and accessed when a command is executed.

-### • Setting up the Database for Currency Commands
+### • Setting up the Database
 The github repo does not include the Migrations folder nor does it include the Database itself.
-So you need to create them when you clone the repo locally if you want currency commands to work.
+So you need to create them when you clone the repo as its used in the currency system and for general server configurations..

 #### Prerequisites
 Copy the path of the folder called `KunalsDiscordBot` and open a cmd prompt or terminal instance at this path.